jobs, job search, careers, and employment links and information ...your objective source * of the Web's Best Job Search Resources

 When I recently interviewed recruiter, Audrey Chenoff of Starpoint Solutions, my intention was to not only investigate what recruiters look for when screening job candidates, but, also to bring that information to you with actionable steps.

-Therefore, you will find my recommendations after each Q&A.
+Therefore, you will find my recommendations after each question and answer.

 Q: How is recruiting for a Fortune 500 corporation different?